Category: Musings

 Why do we Feel Like We Are Making Choices

 I thought perhaps if we believe we all have agency, then this leads us into applying pressures on those around us to behave in certain ways.
-My judgement will trigger your guilt and/or shame and vice versa and we will modify our behavior accordingly.
+My judgement will trigger your guilt and/or shame and vice versa and together we will modify our behavior accordingly.
 As a result we will all be a little less likely to do things that serves our self-interest at the expense of the group.

-So why not create a being then just simply serves the group (this was how I found myself reading academic papers on ants, lol)?
-Based on lens in which I view things, I can only assume our survival sometimes needs to step into our lesser selves.
+Based on the lens in which I view things, I can only assume our survival sometimes needed to depend on our ability to step into our lesser selves.
 In some cases we need to prioritize our own well being over others.
-Clearly we need to be influenced by those around us, and yet at times, act in our own best interests.
+Clearly we need to be influenced by those around us and act in the best interests of the group, and yet at times, act in our own best interests.

 Studies have repeatedly shown that we feel we have some control, we can handle stressful experiences much better.
 Studies of learned helplessness have also indicated that when we learn that nothing we do can influence the outcome of a repeated negative event, we eventually give up and do nothing even when escape later could be possible.

 Either way, it’s clear that feeling like we have the free will to choose and the ability to make our own decisions whether its behalf of our selves or others, is incredibly important to us.
+Why?
+How does that serve us?

 Can We Even Live It?

-In that particular interview the thing that stick with me the most at the moment though, is how Robert Sapolsky hasn’t believed we have free will since he’s been 14.
+In that particular interview with Robert Sapolsky, the thing that stick with me the most at the moment is how Robert hasn’t believed we have free will since he’s been 14.
 And yet says something to the effect that he is only able to fully experience the idea of this for maybe 3 minutes a month (don’t quote me on the exact numbers here, but enough to say for only a tiny fraction of time).
-If someone compliments him, he still feels good.
-He still experiences road rage.
-Like the ego will still be the ego.
-This is significant.
-The knowledge and only affect the experience only to a degree.

 I asked myself before I went down this rabbit hole: why not just adopt the idea we have no free will if it means I will be more compassionate with others and even myself?
-It’s the the first time I have encounter the idea that we don;t have free will.
+It’s the the first time I have encounter the idea that we don’t have free will.
 Why not just act as if.
 Look how knowing that we are not always responsible for certain outcomes have lead to greater compassion in our society (schizophrenia, homosexuality, etc.).

 Just act as if.
-The question lead me down a path of how I feel I can’t just adopt something I don’t entirely believe in, I need to feel there is a basis of rightness and truth (even while understanding how hypocritical that is given the human tendency towards bias and rationalization and so on).
+The question lead me down a path of how I feel I can’t just adopt something I don’t entirely believe in.
+I need to feel there is a basis of rightness and truth (even while understanding how hypocritical that is given the human tendency towards bias and rationalization and so on).
 Even while exploring the different ideas and concepts, I’ve been asking myself – you really have enough evidence, why not just act as if?

 All the way skimming right by the realization that I can’t even think in a way to assume I don’t have free will.